marlens123/tir_melt_pond_segmentation/README.md

 GitHub TODO:
 - test code and requirements (test aid)
-- add Apache-2.0 license and MIT license
+- add Apache-2.0 license
+- fill in README in models/
 - make repo public
+- additional README in pre-training checkpoints

 ## Overview
 - Purpose of the repository